C-Adam/Coding-Notes/JavaScript/Note.md

 restaurant.OrderPasta(...ingredients); //Unpacks the 3 ingredients in the array and provides them as the 3 required parameters.

-//Rest Pattern
+//------Rest Pattern------

-//In destructuring
+// In Destructuring:
 const names = ["Adam", "Bob", "Barry", "Lola", "Cassandra"]

 const [myName, ...otherNames] = names;

-console.log(myName, otherNames) //Prints Adam and an array with ["Bob", "Barry", "Lola", "Cassandra"]
+console.log(myName, otherNames) //Prints Adam separately and an array with ["Bob", "Barry", "Lola", "Cassandra"]

-//In a function
+//In Functions:
-function add(...numbers){
+//...numbers packs all of the arguments into an array function add(...numbers){
-//...numbers packs all of the arguments into an array let sum = 0
+let sum = 0

 for (let i = 0; i < numbers.length; i++) {